Russian River Fun at Johnson's Beach

 If You Go

-Johnson's Beach is currently open weekends from May 18–June 97 from 11 am to 6 pm.
-Starting June 15 to September 2, Johnson's Beach will be open daily from 10 am to 6 pm.
+Johnson's Beach is open weekends from May 21–June 11, daily June 11 to August 21, and weekends August 27–September 25.
 It's located in Guerneville off Church Street, about a hour's drive from Marin.
 Admission is free, but there's a $7 per car parking fee.

 To get there, head north on 101 into Sonoma County.
 You can either split off onto Hwy 116 west in Cotati or continue north on 101 through Santa Rosa.
 If you go the first route take Hwy 116 (Gravenstein Highway) through Sebastopol and Forestville to Guerneville.
 Go over the Russian River and take a left onto River Road into Guerneville, then turn left onto Church Street and follow it to the Beach.